My Top Seven Killer Tips for Jobseekers and Global Rockstars

 1) Focus on Your Followers

 In all likelihood, you will meet most of your followers on LinkedIn if you are in a professional field like banking, accounting, or human resources.
-If you are a creative writer, you might want to focus on Twitter because this is where readers will gather their information.
-On the other hand, if you provide makeup tips in short videos, you should focus on Instagram or YouTube.
-Try not to overwhelm yourself by joining all platforms at once.
+If you are a creative writer, you should focus on Twitter because that is where readers gather information.
+On the other hand, if you provide makeup tips in short videos, you should focus on Instagram.
+Try to avoid overwhelming yourself by joining all platforms at once.

 2) Develop A Digital Home

-In times of social media, it is hard to understand why you need to have your digital home.
-Imagine it this way: On social media, you attend a huge networking event to exchange information with colleagues and potential clients.
-If you want them to look at the information (“content”) that you produce, you have to invite them to your “home”.
-When you host a party at your place, you have to give people directions on how to find you and a good reason to party with you.
+And when you host a party at your place, you have to give people directions to your place and a good reason to party with you.
 You don’t expect to be asked to buy something or pay for your beer when you go to a party, right?
-So, when you start, you will probably provide some of your content for free until you have a followership.
+So, when you start, you would probably provide some of your content for free until you have a followership.
 Then, you can move to a membership model.
-A membership model mastermind is Stu McLaren.
+Stu McLaren is a membership model guru.

 3) Build Trust First